-Such factors, which may be affected by our loan modification initiatives, include but are not limited to prevailing mortgage interest rates, Mortgage characteristics, such as the geographic location of the mortgaged properties, loan size, LTV ratios or year of origination, borrower characteristics (such as credit scores) and equity positions in their houses, availability and convenience of refinancing, prevailing servicing fee rates and the availability of our loan modification initiatives.
-In addition, the rate of defaults and resulting repurchases of the Mortgages, and repurchases due to (i) breaches of representations and warranties by Mortgage sellers. (ii) servicing violations by Mortgage servicers (presently, we have a backlog of such repurchase requests to Mortgage sellers and servicers), (iii) modification, such as may occur upon a borrower's successful completion of a trial period under one of our loan modification initiatives, or (iv) refinancing as a result of an actual or imminent default could also affect prepayment rates and adversely affect the yield on the Pass-Through Certificates.
+Such factors, which may be affected by the Relief Refinance Program, Home Affordable Modification Program and non-HAMP modification initiatives, include but are not limited to prevailing mortgage interest rates, Mortgage characteristics, such as the geographic location of the mortgaged properties, loan size, LTV ratios or year of origination, borrower characteristics (such as credit scores) and equity positions in their houses, availability and convenience of refinancing and prevailing servicing fee rates.
+In addition, the rate of defaults and resulting repurchases of the Mortgages, and repurchases due to breaches of representations and warranties by Mortgage sellers (presently, we have a substantial backlog of such repurchase requests to Mortgage sellers), or due to modification (such as may occur upon a borrower's successful completion of a trial period under our Home Affordable Modification Program and non-HAMP modification initiatives) or refinancing as a result of default or imminent default could also affect prepayment rates and adversely affect the yield on the Pass-Through Certificates.